voiceinthedark/markdown-create-file/README.md

 - Code cleanup
 - Changed and optimized autoupdater to work only on the first occurence of `updated_at`

+### 0.6.3
+- Added extension configuration

 ## Future plans

 - [x] Add external yaml configuration
 - [x] Update Yaml front-matter on save
-- [ ] Add config option to turn off auto update
+- [x] Add config option to turn off auto update

 ---
 ## For more information